diglungdig/Simple_Note_VR/README.md

 Please go to the release page to download the package.

-Import the package into your own proejct, simply drag the "NotificationVR" prefab to the scene and, in your own script call "NotificationVR.Instance.Notfiy([string])" to trigger plain text notifications.
+Import the package into your own proejct, simply drag the "NotificationVR" prefab to the scene and, in your own script call "SimpleNoteVR.Instance.Notfiy([string])" to trigger plain text notifications.

 Features: